apache/comdev-site/source/pmc/_index.md

 quarter, on a schedule determined by the Board.
 [Read more about what goes into a PMC report](/pmc/reporting).

-## Adding new committers
+## Adding committers

-The addition of new committers is essential to the long-term sustainability of an open source project.
+The addition of committers is essential to the long-term sustainability of an open source project.
 The PMC is responsible for determining who will be added as a committer.
 [Read more about how new committers are added to a project](/pmc/adding-committers).

-## Adding new PMC members
+## Adding PMC members

 The PMC members identify project participants who they want to be members of the PMC.
 [Read more about the process of adding new PMC